Lyndon Institute is an independent boarding and day school for grades 9-12.Year founded:

-Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, French, and Chinese.
+Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, and French.

 Technology: All students at Lyndon Institute are provided a digital device (Chromebook/iPad) to assist with learning and collaboration on campus.
 Our fiber optic network backbone provides high-speed internet with wireless access across campus and in the resident life dorms.
 LI uses Google Apps for Education.

 Global Stewardship: LI has three partner schools in China (Shaoxing, Hefei, and Fuzhou).
 Several international trips are scheduled annually.
 Recently, students traveled to France, China, Germany, Italy, and Spain.

 January Term: Between the first and second semesters, for the two weeks after the holiday vacation, students will participate in an "interim" term to immerse themselves in either an intensive study of subjects of their choosing or an internship.